Here’s a list of frequently asked questions…

 A Direct Debit is an easy and convenient way to make your payments.
 It means you don’t have to worry about forgetting to make your payment and if your payment amount changes, we’ll automatically update the Direct Debit so it collects the right amount.
 We’ll always write to you in advance to tell you that we’re going to do this.

-To set up a direct debit:
+To set up a Direct Debit:

 Download and complete a Direct Debit mandate and post it to us at: